NOW ENROLLING!

 While describing Montessori in a few short statements is difficult to do, here is a list of some major differences you would see in a Montessori classroom when comparing Montessori to traditional daycare rooms.

-*Our students choose their activity from a preschool range of options.
+*Our students choose their activities from a Montessori curriculum range of options.

 *Our children learn by a discovery model, in which they learn concepts from working